 Trade and other receivables are initially recognized at fair value (in most cases the same as notional value) less provision for impairment.
 Subsequently, trade and other receivables are measured at amortized cost.
 As receivables are due in less than one year, they are not discounted.
 The provision established against trade and other receivables represents lifetime ECL and is updated at each reporting date.
-Any increase in the provision is recognized in net earnings or loss.
+Any change in the provision is recognized in net earnings or loss.
 When a trade receivable is uncollectible, it is written off against the provision for impairment.
 Subsequent recoveries of amounts previously written off are recognized in net earnings or loss.

-(v) Cash and cash equivalents
+(v) Cash and cash equivalents and short-term investments

 Cash includes bank deposits, cash on hand and short-term deposits with an initial maturity of three months or less.
 Cash equivalents are short-term investments with a term of three months or less.
+Short-term investments have initial maturities of more than three months and less than 12 months.
 Due to the nature and/or short-term maturity of these financial instruments, carrying value approximates fair value.
-The instruments held in this category can be liquidated or sold on short notice, and do not bear any significant risk of loss in value.
-Cash equivalents are held at amortized cost with the exception of cash equivalents invested in pooled funds which are recognized at fair value through net earnings or loss.
+Cash equivalents and short-term investments are held at amortized cost with the exception of cash equivalents invested in pooled funds which are recognized at fair value through net earnings or loss.